aissaei/randomlyordered.github.io/_posts/2021-03-13-you_are_poorer_than_what_you_are_told.md

 0. Price stability
 0. Maximum sustainable employment

 You might ask "well these are great mandates, but how does Federal reserve achieve those?"
 The answer to such a question is lengthy.
 I will get into it in future.
 In a nutshell, Federal Reserve has many tools in its disposal to use to achieve such mandates.
 Adjusting the interest rate, printing money, quantitate easing are just a few examples of those tools.
 Of course some of these tools have/are abused through time.
 I will address those in future as well.
-Long story short, we have a entity in the U.S that is responsible to achieve above mandates by using some important **tools**.
+Long story short, we have an entity in the U.S that is responsible to achieve above mandates by using some important **tools**.

 Federal Reserve can only use those tools *properly* if it knows what the inflation rate (among other factors) is.
 In other words, it can only change what it measures, right?
 How does Federal reserve measure inflation?
 This is a difficult question to answer.